carterwayneskhizeine/BlackPulse/README.md

 #### User-Specific Features
 *   **Automatic Private Message Access**: Once logged in, all your private messages are automatically displayed without needing to enter KEYs.
-*   **Message Ownership**: You can only edit and delete messages that you created while logged in.
 *   **Dual-Mode Private Messages**:
     - **Traditional Mode**: Create private messages with KEYs (works for both logged-in and anonymous users)
     - **User Mode**: When logged in, private messages are automatically associated with your account and accessible without KEYs